 DISCLAIMER: Content in this article is for reference purposes and is not intended to substitute for advice given by a physician, pharmacist, licensed health-care professional, or legal counsel.
 Always seek the guidance of your doctor or other qualified health professional with any questions you may have regarding your health or a medical condition.
 The laws surrounding CBD products aren’t clear or being enforced the same way across the country, so always be careful.

 Cannabis consumers are well aware of the distinction between cannabidiol (CBD) and tetrahydrocannabinol (THC): CBD doesn't get users high and has just as many effects as THC.
 Medical marijuana is legal in 33 states and Washington, D.C., leaving many intrastate travelers wondering: can you bring CBD on a plane?

 Is The TSA Looking For Your CBD?

-As of January 2019, the Transportation Security Administration (TSA) website still states: "possession of marijuana and cannabis-infused products, such as cannabidiol (CBD) oil, is illegal under federal law."
-Given that the 2018 Farm Bill was only recently passed, it's likely they haven't updated their policies on the website yet.
+The 2018 Farm Bill was only passed in late 2018, so it's likely they just got around to updating their policies on the website.
 The Farm Bill legalized industrial hemp and CBD, so now a legal distinction has been made between THC-filled marijuana products and CBD products.

 Travelers that bring large amounts of CBD products may be questioned, but any passenger bringing large amounts of any product on a plane sets off alarm bells.
-People flying with CBD should consider bringing products in the original packaging, so TSA can see that the product contains only CBD and is made from hemp.
+People planning to fly with CBD should consider bringing products in the original packaging, so TSA can see that the product contains only CBD and is made from hemp.